On the diversity of strongly-interacting Type IIn supernovae: Introduction

 Interaction can occur also for a limited time range, temporarily increasing the luminosity and changing the shape of the emission lines.
 This is the case, for example, of SN~1998S \citep{fassia_98S_2000,fassia_98s_2001}, whose broad Balmer emission lines disappeared and reappeared again during the spectroscopic evolution due to the presence of at least two distinct CSM shells \citep{fassia_98s_2001}.

 Interaction is a powerful phenomenon that was proposed to power many SNe, among which, the superluminous SN class (SLSNe, \citealt{smith_2006gy_2007,gal-yam_SLSN_2012}), so as to explain why they are so luminous and with such slow evolution.
 The mechanism powering SLSNe is still debated, but the slow rise seems to favour a central engine (particularly, a magnetar, \citealt{kasen_magnetar_2010}) in a massive ejecta with long diffusion time.
+However, we caution that \citet{hiramatsu_IIn_2024} showed that there is no clear transition between SNe~IIn and SLSNe and that the arbitrary cut should be removed.

 In some cases, the CSM distribution may be strongly asymmetric.
 If it is also particularly close to the progenitor, the ejecta can quickly and completely engulf it.
 Narrow lines are then no longer visible in the spectra and the broad lines only show P-Cygni profiles typical of an expanding photosphere, but interaction continues within the inner ejecta, providing energy to the light curve.
-In these cases, it is difficult to determine whether the luminosity is fully due to interaction or to a central engine such as a magnetar, but the extreme energy and duration of these events seems to point toward a combination of the two phenomena \citep{Kangas2022,pessi_hidden_2023,salmaso_faa_2023}.
+In these cases, it is difficult to determine whether the luminosity is fully due to interaction or to a central engine such as a magnetar, but the extreme energy and duration of these events seem to point toward a combination of the two phenomena \citep{Kangas2022,pessi_hidden_2023,salmaso_faa_2023}.

 From a multimessenger point of view, interacting SNe~IIn are particularly interesting because the shocked regions may provide a favourable environment for particle acceleration.
 These accelerated particles can decay into high-energy (HE) neutrinos, which, in principle, may be observed by neutrino detectors.
 In the years, there have been some tentative associations of interacting SNe with HE neutrino events.
 The first one was SN~2011fh, associated with a cascade event detected one day after the optical light curve peak.
 More recently, the Type~Ibn SN~2023uqf has been found inside the errorbox of neutrino IC-231004A \citep{reusch_2023uqf_neutrino_2023,stein_2023uqf_neutrino_2023} and more or less in time coincidence with the neutrino detection.
 However, given the cosmic SN rate, there is the possibility that this is a random association \citep{petropoulou_iin_neutrini_2017}, also because the neutrino errorbox is usually a couple of square degrees in size.
 Moreover, the current understanding is that even with state-of-the-art neutrino detectors a SN would need to explode within a few Mpc to produce a detectable flux \citep{valtonen_icecube_2023}.
 However, HE neutrino production depends on the strength of the interaction and the efficiency of the acceleration process.
 Therefore, it is important to provide empirical constraints on whether interacting SNe can produce HE neutrinos, as well as to characterise their energetics and ejecta/CSM physical conditions.